jagrvargen/holbertonschool-machine_learning/supervised_learning/0x00-binary_classification/README.md

 ### 21-deep_neural_network.py - Adds a method to perform gradient descent on the neural network.

 ### 22-deep_neural_network.py - Adds a method to train the model.

+### 23-deep_neural_network.py - Updates the train method to include options for verbose printing, graph rendering, and step tracking.